goschtl/zope/zamplugin.navigation/trunk/src/zamplugin/navigation/README.txt

 README
 ======

-This package contains the site manager part for the Zope Application Management.
+This package contains a navigation for the Zope Application Management.

 Login as manager first: